"The wide world is all about you:

 However, I will follow the traditional taxonomic usage of the term "reptile" to refer to turtles, crocodiles, lizards, snakes, and amphisbaenians, and will treat birds in their own sections.

 No other vertebrate group is as varied in this region as reptiles, and no other has as many endemics per island as it does.
 Hundreds of species live in the Caribbean, and even the smallest cays are inhabited by some reptiles, as long as they have some woody vegetation on them.
-In fact, although the number of genera is rather low if compared with that of the continental Neotropics, the reptilian fauna of the Antilles comprises more species (perhaps more than 500) than the sum total of all other terrestrial vertebrates in the region.
+In fact, although the number of genera is low if compared with that of the continental Neotropics, the reptilian fauna of the Antilles comprises more species (perhaps more than 700) than the sum total of all other terrestrial vertebrates in the region.

 The West Indies truly are islands of reptiles.